Abiiba Howell’s Bio

 Under her Casting Director hat, Abiiba cast more than 450 people for TIN CUP; cast Houston’s 2012 Olympic Bid commercial; was the Texas Casting Director for HBO’s Breast Men; The Casting Director for William Katt’s The Clean and Narrow; Casting Director (also Production Manager) for Pirate Island of Jean Laffite, among many other movies, commercials and music videos.

 Source: Dominion Films

 She has been an invited guest speaker at: University of Houston, Houston Independent School District, Hightower High School, Houston Community College Filmmakers Academy, Lee College, Aldine Independent School District, Scriptwriters/Houston, Texas Southern University and others.
 She has appeared as herself on Candid Camera and was a featured guest on the Debra Duncan Show with Shelly Duvall and Loretta Devine, in addition to hosting episodes of The Independent Movie Show.

 Abiiba’s specialty areas lie in the development, branding, production, distribution and promotion of entertainment properties (film, video, television, media and internet projects) utilizing new and social media channels.
-She is currently involved in the launch of the American Motion Picture Institute, an online school to help amateur filmmakers add professional processes and techniques to their productions before publishing them to the internet for global audiences.
+She is currently involved in the launch of the American Motion Picture Institute, an online school to help amateur filmmakers add professional processes and techniques to their productions before publishing them to global audiences.